Matching (graph theory): Maximal matchings

 A maximal matching can be found with a simple greedy algorithm.
 A maximum matching is also a maximal matching, and hence it is possible to find a largest maximal matching in polynomial time.
+It is also possible to find a maximum matching with the use of fast matrix multiplication algorithms in the time $O({n^\omega })$ for $~2.37 \le \omega < 3$.
 However, no polynomial-time algorithm is known for finding a minimum maximal matching, that is, a maximal matching that contains the smallest possible number of edges.

 A maximal matching with k edges is an edge dominating set with k edges.
 Conversely, if we are given a minimum edge dominating set with k edges, we can construct a maximal matching with k edges in polynomial time.
 Therefore, the problem of finding a minimum maximal matching is essentially equal to the problem of finding a minimum edge dominating set.
 Both of these two optimization problems are known to be NP-hard; the decision versions of these problems are classical examples of NP-complete problems.
 Both problems can be approximated within factor 2 in polynomial time: simply find an arbitrary maximal matching M.